serum-errors/go-serum-analyzer/analysis/README.md

   * We call this field the **error code field**.
   * When constructing an error, this field has to be set to a constant string.

-There may be a mix of returning the error code field and constatns inside of one `Code` method.
+There may be a mix of returning the error code field and constants inside of one `Code` method.

 Assignment to error code fields is also restricted to make static analysis possible: